Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to

+\begin{newstuffenv} The best-known generalized free energy and excess/housekeeping decomposition is based on nonequilibrium steady states~\citep{wangPotentialLandscapeFlux2008,fang_nonequilibrium_2019,falascoMacroscopicStochasticThermodynamics2023a}.
+In this approach, the generalized free energy is defined as the large-deviations rate function of steady-state fluctuations, written $\quasip$, sometimes called the \emph{quasipotential}.
+Let random variable $\bm{X}$ indicate the empirical state averaged across a stochastic system of size $V$ (e.g., number of independent copies as in Eq.~\eqref{eq:ldp} or reactor volume as in Eq.~\eqref{eq:ldpccc}).
+Then, the quasipotential governs the probability that some state ${\pp}$ (distribution or concentration vector) emerges as a steady-state fluctuation,

+Importantly, the quasipotential decreases monotonically under free relaxation, thus it serves as a Lyapunov function~\cite{falascoMacroscopicStochasticThermodynamics2023a}.
+However, the dynamics of nonconservative systems are not a gradient flow for the quasipotential, nor any other state function.

-In general, the dynamics of active systems cannot be written as a gradient flow.
-Nonetheless, in MJPs and complex-balanced CRNs, the relative entropy between the actual state and the steady state decreases under relaxation dynamics~\citep{hornGeneralMassAction1972}, therefore it serves as a Lyapunov function that guarantees convergence to steady state~\citep{schlogl1971stability,schnakenbergNetworkTheoryMicroscopic1976}.
-This leads to the Hatano-Sasa (HS) decomposition of EP, also called the nonadiabatic/adiabatic decomposition~\citep{hatano2001steady,speck2005integral,esposito2007entropy,esposito2010threefaces}.
-The HS excess EPR is defined in analogy to Eq.~\eqref{eq:eprLossFE}, as the decrease of the relative entropy due to relaxation:
+For systems described at the microscopic fluctuating level, the quasipotential is the relative entropy between the system's actual distribution and the steady-state distribution, $\quasip( \ppp)=D(\ppp\Vert\pppss)$.
+This quasipotential is also used to define an excess/housekeeping decomposition of EPR called the Hatano-Sasa (HS)~\cite{hatano2001steady} or the adiabatic/nonadiabatic~\cite{esposito2010threefaces} decomposition.
+In analogy to Eq.~\eqref{eq:eprLossFE}, the HS excess EPR is the decrease of the quasipotential due to relaxation,